Meet The Snap Back Hat

 There are straw hats to suit virtually any and everyone’s taste.
 There are bucket styles, ones with wide brims, and more classic cowboy and lifeguard-type varieties that have chin straps.
 Although most are typically kept in their traditional neutral, straw color, there are also many options for colored hats as well.
 Some also come with a colorful bandana trim for a bit of whimsical charm.
 Therefore, it is easy to find a style for any sort of setting, whether it is lounging around at a resort or doing work in the yard.

 One of the best things about straw hats is that they expertly mix style and functionality.
-Although wide brimmed hats come in many different shapes and in virtually every color of the rainbow, they play an important part in keeping one cool during the hot summer months and in shielding the face from the harsh and damaging UV rays of the sun.
-The larger the hat, the more sun protection and, luckily, these large hats have become all the rage among resort patrons and beach goers alike.
+Although wide brimmed hats come in many different shapes and in virtually every color of the rainbow, they play an important part in keeping one cool during the hot summer months and … Read the rest

 The materials used for hats include cotton, straw, fur, wool, and felt among others.
 If you are trying to figure out how old a vintage hat is, the shape is the key.
 In the Edwardian days, the hats were wide and very fancy.
 The 1920ss brought closely fitted hats referred to as cloches.
 In the 1930s, hats became more elegant in shape and less cute and mysterious.
 During the 1940s, they took on a graceful and strong shape and sometimes included veils.
 In the 1950s, hats became much more whimsical and were similar to those flowery bowed hats you would see in impressionist paintings.
 The platter shape style was also very much in style.
 During the 1960s, everyone was wearing pill box hats.

 Over the last few decades, hats have changed a lot.
-Vintage hats are still in style because of their importance in society is still as strong as it was in the past.
-People may dress up less, but vintage styling still have a place in fashion.
+Vintage hats are still in style because … Read the rest

 The triangle face